 Stubborn pockets of fat: Most of us have them, and most of us also have trouble getting rid of them.
 Sometimes, even with eating a balanced diet and exercising regularly, those pesky pockets won’t go away.
 Does this sound all too familiar?

-THEN DR. CLAYTON IS THE SURGEON FOR YOU.
+THEN OUR SURGEON IS THE SURGEON FOR YOU.

 If you want to learn more about liposuction in Salt Lake City and how it can lead to smooth and beautiful body contours, you can request a consultation online or call our office at (801) 747-2273.
-Board-certified plastic surgeon Dr. David N. Clayton and his staff are eager to meet you and help you on your aesthetic journey.
+Our board-certified plastic surgeon and their staff are eager to meet you and help you on your aesthetic journey.

 For women and men in Salt Lake City, liposuction can treat a number of areas of the body.
 Generally, our liposuction candidates: